 According to Joseph Kanyenje, the Dance Group’s artistic director, this exciting performance was the result of weeks of practice and careful consideration of aesthetics.
 From the selection of theme music to intense choreography, the dancers created a liberating routine that exuded feelings of untranslatable words for both the dancers and their audience.

-Pamoja Dance Company was founded in 2006 by Miriam Rother; a literature teacher and dance professional, and is the only dance troupe in Kenya that integrates dancers with and without disability.
+Pamoja Dance Group was founded in 2006 by Miriam Rother; a literature teacher and dance professional, and is among very few dance troupes in Kenya that integrate dancers with and without a disability.
 The troupe uses dance to explore subjects ranging from oppression to war, to climate change.
 Through dance, the members are able to explore and share their experiences, as well as the experience of others.

 While at Tuzine Festival they met SPLASH an integrated dance company, similar to Pamoja.
 At the time, Splash was barely ten months old and was headlining a performance on human rights at the festival.
 Because of their shared identities, the two groups began a conversation about a possible exchange visit.

 Two months later, in September 2017, Joseph and a group of Pamoja members went to Uganda for three weeks on a mobility grant to learn from and exchange skills with SPLASH.
 During the exchange, Pamoja and Splash shared arts management experiences and ideas, and held forums to discuss dance and performance.
 Through the networking sessions, the Company met SPOTLITE, a Ugandan dance company that’s been working with artists for 30 years and specialises in a variety of performing arts.
 This led to a collaboration that will see Joseph curate and work with them.